intel/zephyr.js/docs/ashell.md

      ```bash
      $ sudo udevadm control --reload-rules
      ```
-  * Disable ModemManager to stop interfering when the browser accessing the device.
+  * Blacklist the device using udev rule or disable ModemManager to stop interfering when the browser accessing the device.

+    * To blacklist the device: Add the following line in /etc/udev/rules.d/99-arduino-101.rules

+      `SUBSYSTEM=="usb", ATTRS{idVendor}=="8086" ATTRS{idProduct}=="f8a1", ENV{ID_MM_DEVICE_IGNORE}="1"`

+      Then run this command:
       ```bash
+      $ sudo udevadm control --reload-rules
+      ```

+      or

+    * To disable the ModemManager:
+       ```bash
        $ sudo service modemmanager stop
        ```

        If you get the message "Unit modemmanager.service not loaded." try this instead:
        ```bash
        $ sudo service ModemManager stop
        ```

-4. On Windows:
+3. On Windows:
   * WebUSB compatible device is not appearing with the official WinUSB driver on Windows for some reason, so try installing different version of WinUSB driver with the Zadig utility.
 Also, note that the landing page detection is disabled on Windows on Chrome startup so you don't see a notification when the device is connected to the host, but the WebUSB will continue to work.

-5. Connect the device to the host PC using a USB cable.
+4. Connect the device to the host PC using a USB cable.
-6. A notification from Chrome will appear with an URL of the IDE.
+5. A notification from Chrome will appear with an URL of the IDE.
 If not, the address for the IDE is https://01org.github.io/zephyrjs-ide.
-7. Click on the notification to open IDE in the browser.
+6. Click on the notification to open IDE in the browser.
-8. Click on connect button and grant an access to the device.
+7. Click on connect button and grant an access to the device.
-9. Try uploading JS code to the device.
+8. Try uploading JS code to the device.

 Commands
 --------